ayyash/gulpbin/readme.md

     > Note: `gulp inject` reinjects the file in lib.module.ts, to prevent that, rename the file and remove 'directive' keyword, move the file out of /lib/directives folder, or prefix name with _.

-### Inject

-Following are quick calls to inject all classes in specific folders into their barrels in the core folder, to make them easier to use throughout the project.
-Classes should not be imported individually but through their barrel, to keep maintenance of their folder path under control.

-> A general rule, all files prefixed with "_" are excluded from injection.
-Also no files under the following folders are included in injection: components/layouts, components/common, components/abstract.

-- `gulp injectServices`: inject all services in **/services**  into **/core/services** barrel

-    Patterns: `*.ts`, excludes `*.abstract.ts`

-- `gulp injectLib`: inject all directives, and pipes from **/lib** into **/lib/lib.module** which is in turn imported into *core/shared.module*

-    Patterns: `pipes/*.pipe.ts`, `directives/*.directive.ts`

-- `gulp injectModels`: inject all models in **/models** into **/core/services** barrel

-    Patterns: `*.model.ts`

-- `gulp inject`: **Useful** Injects all above, do this when in doubt that you missed something, or you deleted a file.

 ## Assets